jemgold/figma-js/README.md

 });
 ```

-Alternatively, if you're building an app with OAuth authentication, after you get back the OAuth access token…
+Or if you're building an app with OAuth authentication, after you get back the OAuth access token...

 ```typescript
 import * as Figma from 'figma-js';